Modern Day Education

 The Evolving Role Of The Universities

-- Focused On Assessment – Universities should prioritize conducting rigorous tests and evaluations to ensure students grasp key concepts and skills.
+- Focused On Assessment – universities should prioritize conducting rigorous tests and evaluations to ensure students grasp key concepts and skills.
 There should be other organisations such as non-profit organizations, non-government organizations and for-profit companies to provide the assessment services.

-- Personalized Mentorship – Professors and advisors should act as mentors, guiding students in their academic and career paths rather than just delivering lectures.
+- Personalized Mentorship – professors and advisors should act as mentors, guiding students in their academic and career paths rather than just delivering lectures.

-- A Lifelong Learning Community – Universities should cultivate a strong network of current students and alumni, fostering collaboration, knowledge-sharing, and professional growth.
+- A Lifelong Learning Community – universities should cultivate a strong network of current students and alumni, fostering collaboration, knowledge-sharing, and professional growth.

-- Flexible Learning Schedules – Self-paced education should be the standard.
+- Flexible Learning Schedules – self-paced education should be the standard.
 Students who master material quickly can accelerate their studies, while those who need more time can progress at their own pace.
 There is little justification for universities or regulators to impose fixed timeframes for degree programs.
 The distinction between a three-year vs. four-year course, or fifteen vs. sixteen years of education, should be irrelevant—what matters is competency, not the duration of study.

 - The curriculum should be continuously re-evaluated, with regulations and standards evolving based on evidence rather than the subjective decisions of a closed committee.
 Educational policies must prioritize data-driven improvements over outdated, insular decision-making.

 - The legitimacy of self-education through the internet must be recognized, as knowledge is no longer confined to traditional academic institutions.
 Skills and expertise should be valued based on merit and capability rather than solely on formal credentials.
+In a typical job application, a candidate’s education is always requested—such forms should include an option to specify “internet-educated” to acknowledge self-taught professionals.
+Of course, even those who have pursued a traditional college or university degree can continue to enhance their education through online learning.